About LTC Reform

 While there are a variety of ways to pay for long-term care, it is important to think ahead about how you will fund the care that you will receive when the time comes.
 Medicare does not pay for long-term care, so what other options or programs are out there.
 Two options include:

-- Family Care is Wisconsin’s managed long-term care options that provides services and supports to individuals who are both functionally and financially eligible.
-Western Wisconsin Cares is the Family Care / Managed Care organization that serves Buffalo, Clark and Pepin counties.
+Family Care is Wisconsin’s managed long-term care options that provides services and supports to individuals who are both functionally and financially eligible.
+Western Wisconsin Cares and Care Wisconsin are the Family Care / Managed Care organizations that serves Buffalo, Clark and Pepin counties.
 Family Care is a public program that provides care management for the long-term care needs of eligible individuals.

 Staff in the Aging and Disability Resource Center (ADRC) are trained and knowledgeable about both of these long-term care programs.
 The ADRC is considered the ‘front door’ for both long-term care programs.
 Contact them to discuss these programs, and to determine if you are eligible.

 Choosing long-term care is an important decision.
 Planning requires you to think about one’s future health care needs, and it is crucial that a person looks at all of their choices and options.
 It is important to think about your long-term care needs before you may actually need assistance or before a crisis occurs.
 You can act now to plan for your future by designating someone you trust to make the decisions you want for yourself in the event that you are unable to on your own.
 Follow this link to learn more about designating a Power of Attorney.
 Even if you plan ahead, making long-term care decisions can be difficult.
 Our professional staff are available to help you explore your options.